Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Results and Discussion

-A similar picture is observed for the clustering problem (Moons), as shown in Fig. \ref{fig:Clustering_minD_totalD}.
-In this case, we observe a quantum runtime scaling of $\approx 2^{0.25 N}$.
-In comparison, the classical heuristic MQLib/Burer2002 exhibits a scaling of $\approx 2^{0.061 N}$ (see Fig.~\ref{Moons_classical}, bottom right), indicating that the quantum algorithm takes significantly longer to solve the problem.
-For most instances, we find the minimized values of $D$ (yellow dots at $N=12,16,\dots$) not far below the values achieved by the extrapolated parameters (blue dots), indicating that -- apart from a few outliers at $N=24,25$ and $28$ -- our extrapolation method provides good suggestions for $\Delta_{\gamma}$ and $\Delta_{\beta}$, although it does not lead to an overall better scaling compared to the classical runtime.
+A similar picture is observed for the Clustering problem (Moons), as shown in Fig.~\ref{fig:depth_scaling_all}(c) and the MaxCut problem, see Fig.~\ref{fig:depth_scaling_all}(d).
+In these case, we observe a quantum runtime scaling of $\approx 2^{0.248 N}$ for clustering and $\approx 2^{0.235 N}$ for MaxCut.
+In comparison, the classical heuristic MQLib/Burer2002 exhibits a scaling of $\approx 2^{0.051 N}$ for clustering (see Fig.~\ref{Moons_classical}, bottom right) and $\approx 2^{0.156 N}$ for MaxCut (see Fig.~\ref{maxcut_classical}, bottom right) indicating that the quantum algorithm takes significantly longer to solve the problem.
+For Clustering, we also observe some outliers with extremely large values of $D$ (e.g., three instances with $D\approx 10^{6}$ at $N=24$ and $28$).
+This suggests that, especially for the Clustering problem, the extrapolation scheme is less stable than, e.g., in the case of Portfolio Optimization and fails in providing good circuit parameters for some instances.
+This is also confirmed by the results of the direct optimization (yellow diamonds) in Fig.~\ref{fig:depth_scaling_all}(c), which do not exhibit such extreme outliers.